Crowning

 Living with a Dental Crown

-Just as the crown material is stain resistant, it also cannot be bleached.
-So if you plan on whitening your teeth, your dentist may recommend that you start with it.
-This way, the shade of your crown can be selected based on the color of your new, sparkling white smile to create a uniform look.
+Just as the crown material is stain-resistant, it also cannot be bleached.
+If you plan to whiten your teeth, your dentist may recommend that you start with this procedure.
+This way, the shade of your crown can be selected to match the color of your new, sparkling white smile, creating a uniform look.

 To learn more about dental crowns and whether they’re good for you, please schedule a consultation with your dentist.